symfony/symfony-docs/components/lock.rst

     $store = new PostgreSqlStore($databaseConnectionOrDSN);

-In opposite to the ``PdoStore``, the ``PostgreSqlStore`` does not need a table to store locks and does not expire.
+In opposite to the ``PdoStore``, the ``PostgreSqlStore`` does not need a table to store locks and it does not expire.

 .. versionadded:: 5.2